golang/go/misc/boring/README.md

 ## Building from Docker

-A Dockerfile that starts with `FROM golang:1.8.3` can switch to `FROM goboring/golang:1.8.3b2` (see [goboring/golang on Docker Hub](https://hub.docker.com/r/goboring/golang/)) and should need no other modifications.
+A Dockerfile that starts with `FROM golang:1.17.2` can switch to `FROM us-docker.pkg.dev/google.com/api-project-999119582588/go-boringcrypto/golang:1.17.2b7` and should need no other modifications.

 ## Building from Bazel